Evaluating the ConocoPhillips Acquisition of Marathon Oil

 All-in-all this seems to be a solid deal for both parties, with the collocated Eagle Ford acreage and similar development profiles of the two entities ripe for operational optimization.
 Using TGS Well Data Analytics, we were able to quickly compare assets, plot historical production profiles, and evaluate normalized well performance.

+With TGS Well Data Analytics, this kind of analysis can be performed rapidly.
 For more information on TGS Well Data Analytics or to schedule a demo, contact us at WDPSales@tgs.com.